rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Recommendations:**

-- Adjust promotion and pricing strategies in the affordmentioned states.
+- Adjust promotion, pricing, or shipping strategies in the affordmentioned states.

 ---